-The restaurant row along Barton Springs Boulevard offers several options for grabbing a bite after swimming at the pool or attending events such as the Austin City Limits Music Festival (ACL) at Zilker.
+The restaurant row along Barton Springs Boulevard in Austin, Texas offers several options for grabbing a bite after swimming at the pool or attending events such as the Austin City Limits Music Festival (ACL) at Zilker Park.

 For a basic Tex-Mex and margaritas meal, it’s hard to beat good ol’ Chuy’s.
 The bright decor and festive vibe will revive and refresh you for the night ahead.
 Order the Classic Tex-Mex plate or the green chile burrito.